 Once you find a path, just stroll through the tree-filled paths up to the lookout for a gorgeous view of the city.
 Try to walk on a nice day so you can see across the St Lawrence River.
 If you’re really motivated (or still out after a night out of partying), get there for the sunrise for a serene wake up.
 You can then walk down and go to Beaver Lake to soak up some sun near the artificial basin.
 You can bring a picnic, barbecue your food (in the summertime they have grills).
 From there you can easily go to the Saint-Joseph’s Oratory or more towards Saint-Laurent street or Le Plateau!

-What to do in The Plateau & The Mile End?
+Visit The Plateau & The Mile End

 These two neighborhoods are more artsy, laid-back and less commercial than other Montreal areas.